-Arrangements for medication that is required by staff should be discussed with the Head of School so as to ensure the safety and wellbeing of pupils and staff is maintained.
+Arrangements for medication that is required by staff should be discussed with the Headteacher so as to ensure the safety and wellbeing of pupils and staff is maintained.

 Please refer to the Supporting Pupils and Staff with medical Conditions Policy on the school website.